Non-Secure Detention (NSD) offers a less restrictive setting for lower-risk Juvenile Delinquents who have court cases pending in the Family Court.

 NSD group homes house up to 12 youth, offering supportive, home-like environments and close supervision.

-ACS manages a network of NSD group homes in Queens, Manhattan, Brooklyn, and the Bronx.
-The agency operates two homes while others are operated by non-profit organizations contracted and overseen by ACS.
+ACS manages a network of NSD group homes in Queens, Brooklyn, and the Bronx.
+The homes are operated by non-profit organizations contracted and overseen by ACS.

 ACS considers several factors, including service needs and family’s location in assigning youth to the most appropriate NSD group home.
-ACS has two NSD intake facilities located in the Bronx nthat process incoming youth as they await their group home assignment.
+Two contracted facilities operate as NSD intake facilities.
+One is located in Brooklyn and the other in Queens.
+They are responsible for processing incoming youth as they await their group home assignment.
 All newly admitted youth to NSD participate in an orientation at an NSD intake facility.

 Youth receive medical and mental health screenings, assessments, evaluations, and care including medical, trauma, depression and substance abuse services, dental services, educational and family assessments.